Menopause, incl. hormone replacement therapy (HRT)

 • Relief from hot flushes and night sweats

-• Increased bone strength (reducing osteoporosis and bone loss risk)
+• Stronger bones (reducing osteoporosis and bone loss risk)

 • Protection against cardiovascular disease if started early in menopause

-Estrogen replacement can significantly improve quality of life by alleviating various menopausal symptoms and protecting long-term health.
+Estrogen replacement can improve quality of life by relieving many menopausal symptoms and long term health.

-As with any medical treatment, there are potential health risks, including a slightly increased risk of breast cancer, blood clots, stroke, and breast tenderness headaches depending on the type and duration of HRT.
-Using HRT for more than five years may increase breast cancer risk, but this risk decreases after discontinuation.
-HRT presents a small increased risk of developing breast cancer, particularly with long-term usage.
+As with any medical treatment there are potential health risks including a slightly increased risk of breast cancer, blood clots, stroke and breast tenderness headaches depending on the type and duration of HRT.
+Using HRT for more than 5 years may increase breast cancer risk but this risk decreases after discontinuation.
+HRT presents a small increased risk of breast cancer especially with long term use.
 Combined estrogen and progestin therapy has been linked to an increased risk of invasive breast cancer.
-HRT may also be associated with a slightly increased risk of ovarian cancer, though this risk decreases with the use of progestogen.
+HRT may also be associated with a slightly increased risk of ovarian cancer but this risk decreases with progestogen use.

-• Using the lowest effective dose for the shortest appropriate time
+• Use the lowest effective dose for the shortest time

-• Offering ongoing reviews to adjust treatment if needed
+• Offer ongoing reviews to adjust treatment if needed

-For most healthy women starting HRT under age 60, the benefits far outweigh the risks.
-However, there is conflicting evidence regarding the cardiovascular benefits of HRT, especially related to risk when started after age 60.
+For most healthy women starting HRT under 60 the benefits far outweigh the risks.
+However there is conflicting evidence regarding the cardiovascular benefits of HRT especially when started after 60.

 Menopause and Heart Health

-Menopause brings with it an increased risk of cardiovascular disease, including coronary heart disease and stroke.
-This heightened risk is largely due to the decline in estrogen levels, which can lead to changes in blood vessels and an increase in blood pressure.
-Hormone replacement therapy (HRT) has been shown to help reduce the risk of cardiovascular disease in some women, particularly those who begin HRT early in the menopausal transition.
-However, it’s important to note that certain types of HRT, such as oral estrogen, may increase the risk of blood clots and stroke.
-Oral estrogen formulations have a higher likelihood of increasing blood clot formation compared to transdermal methods, which bypass the liver and have a lower risk profile.
-For women at risk for cardiovascular disease, transdermal therapy, such as transdermal estradiol, may offer a safer alternative.
-Consulting with a healthcare provider can help determine the most appropriate and effective treatment options.
+Menopause brings an increased risk of cardiovascular disease including coronary heart disease and stroke.
+This increased risk is largely due to the decline in estrogen levels which can cause changes in blood vessels and increase blood pressure.
+Hormone replacement therapy (HRT) has been shown to reduce the risk of cardiovascular disease in some women especially those who start HRT early in the menopausal transition.
+However it’s important to note that some types of HRT, oral estrogen, may increase the risk of blood clots and stroke.
+Oral estrogen formulations have a higher risk of blood clot formation compared to transdermal methods which bypass the liver and have a lower risk profile.
+For women at risk of cardiovascular disease transdermal therapy, such as transdermal estradiol, may be a safer option.
+Consult with a healthcare provider to determine the best treatment options.
 The Women’s Health Initiative (WHI) study suggests HRT may reduce risks of coronary disease and dementia if started early.

 Menopause and Bone Health

-The decline in estrogen levels during menopause is associated with an increased risk of osteoporosis and bone fractures.
-Hormone replacement therapy (HRT) can help mitigate this risk, particularly for women who start HRT early in the menopausal transition.
-Starting HRT with a low dose of estrogen can help manage bone health effectively while minimising potential risks.
-In addition to HRT, other strategies for maintaining bone health include taking calcium and vitamin D supplements, using bisphosphonates, and considering selective estrogen receptor modulators (SERMs).
-Regular weight-bearing exercise is also essential for maintaining bone density and reducing the risk of fractures.
-Women should discuss their individual risk factors and treatment options with their healthcare provider to develop a personalised plan for managing bone health during menopause.
+The decline in estrogen levels during menopause increases the risk of osteoporosis and bone fractures.
+HRT can help reduce this risk especially for women who start HRT early in the menopausal transition.
+Starting HRT with a low dose of estrogen can help manage bone health while minimising potential risks.
+In addition to HRT other strategies for bone health include taking calcium and vitamin D supplements, using bisphosphonates and considering selective estrogen receptor modulators (SERMs).
+Regular weight bearing exercise is also important for maintaining bone density and reducing the risk of fractures.
+Women should discuss their individual risk factors and treatment options with their healthcare provider to develop a personalised plan for bone health during menopause.

 Nutrition and Menopause

-A healthy diet can play a crucial role in alleviating menopausal symptoms such as hot flashes, night sweats, and vaginal dryness.
-Incorporating foods rich in essential nutrients can help manage these symptoms and promote overall health.
+A healthy diet can help alleviate menopausal symptoms such as hot flashes, night sweats and vaginal dryness.
+Incorporating foods rich in essential nutrients can help manage these symptoms and overall health.

-Omega-3 fatty acids, found in foods like salmon and flaxseeds, may help reduce inflammation and improve heart health.
-Calcium and vitamin D, present in dairy products and leafy greens, are vital for maintaining bone health and reducing the risk of osteoporosis.
+Omega-3 fatty acids found in foods like salmon and flaxseeds may help reduce inflammation and improve heart health.
+Calcium and vitamin D found in dairy products and leafy greens are important for bone health and reducing osteoporosis risk.

 Physical Health and Menopause

-Regular exercise and a healthy lifestyle are essential for alleviating menopausal symptoms such as hot flashes, night sweats, and vaginal dryness.
-Engaging in physical activities like brisk walking or swimming can help reduce stress, improve mood, and maintain a healthy weight.
+Regular exercise and healthy lifestyle are key to relieving menopausal symptoms such as hot flashes, night sweats and vaginal dryness.
+Physical activities like brisk walking or swimming can reduce stress, improve mood and maintain a healthy weight.

-Maintaining a healthy weight is crucial for reducing the risk of health problems such as heart disease and diabetes.
-Women should also be aware of potential health risks associated with menopause, including osteoporosis and cardiovascular disease.
+Maintaining a healthy weight is important to reduce the risk of health problems like heart disease and diabetes.
+Women should also be aware of the health risks associated with menopause such as osteoporosis and cardiovascular disease.

-To reduce these risks, women should consider regular bone density tests, monitor their blood pressure and cholesterol levels, and take prescribed medications as needed.
-A proactive approach to physical health, including regular exercise and a balanced diet, can significantly improve quality of life during menopause.
+To reduce these risks women should have regular bone density tests, monitor their blood pressure and cholesterol levels and take prescribed medication as needed.
+A proactive approach to physical health including regular exercise and balanced diet can make a big difference to quality of life during menopause.

-Consulting with a healthcare provider can help women develop a personalised exercise and lifestyle plan tailored to their individual needs.
-By taking charge of their physical health, women can navigate menopause with greater ease and confidence.
+Consulting with a healthcare provider can help women develop a personalised exercise and lifestyle plan.
+By taking control of their physical health women can navigate menopause with more ease and confidence.

 Lifestyle and Non-Hormonal Support for Managing Menopausal Symptoms